thegrumpys/odop/client/docs/Help/designSituations.md

 # Design Situations

-At the time that a design problem is initially formed by establishing Fixes and constraints, the high level situation will likely be one of three cases:
+When a design problem is initially formed by establishing Fixes and constraints, the high level situation will likely be one of three cases:
   - under-specified
   - properly-specified  (well formed)